Shayna Jack: 2023: Australian Swimming Championships

 At the 2023 Australian Swimming Championships, in Gold Coast, Queensland, Jack won the silver medal in the 100-metre freestyle with a 2023 World Aquatics Championships qualifying time of 52.64 seconds, finishing 0.01 seconds behind gold medalist Mollie O'Callaghan and 0.58 seconds ahead of the next-fastest competitor.
 On the second day, she won the gold medal in the 50 metre freestyle with a World Championships qualifying time of 24.45 seconds.
 On the fourth of four days, she won the bronze medal in the 200 metre freestyle with a 1:55.37.

 Two months later, Jack won the B Final of the 200-metre freestyle at the 2023 Australian Swimming Trials with a time of 1:56.82.

 2024: Paris Olympics

-Shayna Jack qualified for at least four events at the 2024 Paris Olympics.
+Jack qualified for four events at the 2024 Paris Olympics.
 She won gold medals in the Women's 4 × 100 metre freestyle relay and Women's 4 × 200 metre freestyle relay.
+Individually, she finished 8th in the 50 m freestyle and 5th in the 100 m freestyle.

+2026: Final year

+In June 2026, she was selected to represent Australia at the 2026 Commonwealth Games.
+On 14 July 2026, Jack announced that she will retire from competitive swimming upon the conclusion of the Commonwealth Games.
+During the Commonwealth Games she won gold medals in the 4 × 100 metre freestyle relay and 4 × 100 metre mixed freestyle relay.
+She also won a bronze medal in the 100 metre freestyle.